Hardware requests

 Constraints

-with constraint directives.
-In a batch script, constraints take the form:
+In a batch script, constraints take the form #SBATCH --constraint=<feature>

-(or multiple features, separated by commas).
-Please see sinfo output above to find various features that can be specified.
+where <feature> is one of the features listed by sinfo (or multiple features, separated by commas).
+See sinfo above for features that can be specified.
+For example, to request cascadelake hardware, use --constraint=cascadelake.

-For an interactive job, constraints are given with a --constraint
+For an interactive job, constraints are given with a --constraint or -C option to salloc:

 salloc -N 1 -n 4 -A <alloc> -C <feature> -t 1:00:00